Average Cost Of Health Insurance For A Family Of 5

 How much does monthly health insurance for a single person cost?

 For a single 30-year-old, the typical monthly health insurance premium for a Bronze plan is $356.
 For a silver plan and a Gold plan, that same person pays an average of $468 and $514.
-For a Bronze plan, a 40-year-old single individual spends $401 monthly on average; for a Silver plan, $526; and for a Gold plan, $578.
+Moreover, for a Bronze plan, a 40-year-old single individual spends $401 monthly on average; for a Silver plan, $526; and for a Gold plan, $578.
 Age is one of the many variables health insurance insurers use when determining prices on the ACA marketplace.

 What are typical health insurance deductible costs?